cerloCasa/PhantomThieves/README.md

 *I have to add the description of PT_JokerTemplate.lua* to this guide, but I think you can grasp its purpose even without my help.
 ## The main idea
 I don't like having single long files with all the functions inside.
 Whenever you need to modify something you need to scroll back and fourth on it and it looks messy in my opinion.
-**Multiple short files is better than Single long file** The repo only has the main file (*Phantom Thieves Mod.lua*) on it, the rest is in its own folder.
+**Multiple short files is better than Single long file.**
+The repo only has the main file (*Phantom Thieves Mod.lua*) on it, the rest is in its own folder.

 Another concept is that whenever multiple lines of code are used many times, they are condensed into a *util* function.
 An example is the `rankUp()` function held inside `utils/PT_util.lua` and called by every Joker.